Are you disabled and recently lost a spouse? “Survivor’s benefits” may help

 The amount of survivors benefits depends on the amount of benefit your deceased spouse was entitled to.
 Understanding when to take benefits and under which work record becomes especially complicated if you are nearing retirement age, disabled, and are eligible for Social Security benefits based both on your own record and that of your spouse’s or deceased spouse’s record.

-If you are disabled and unsure of whether you qualify for disability benefits based on your own work history or that of a deceased spouse’s, speak to the experienced attorneys at Babut Law Offices, PLLC.
+If you are disabled and unsure of whether you qualify for disability benefits based on your own work history or that of a deceased spouse’s, speak to the experienced attorneys at William C Babut PC.
 Maximizing the amount of benefit you are owed is an important step, especially if you are now alone in bringing in income.
 Our experienced attorneys can hel you understand your options.

 Keywords: Social Security Disability Insurance benefits, SSDI, survivor’s benefits, spousal benefits, Social Security record, work history.